-Multifetal pregnancies are often complicated by obstetrical conditions that lead to preterm delivery, placing the neonates at risk of prolonged hospitalization, serious morbidity, and mortality.
-Typically, all of the fetuses of a multiple gestation are delivered within a short interval of one another.
-However, in selected cases, the preterm birth of one sibling may not require delivery of the other fetus(es), who may remain in utero for an extended period, thereby improving their chance of survival and decreasing morbidity among the survivors.
-These are referred to as delayed-interval deliveries.
-Delayed-interval deliveries have been the subject of numerous case reports and reviews [1-10].
+Multifetal pregnancies are often complicated by spontaneous preterm delivery, thereby placing the neonates at risk for prolonged hospitalization, serious morbidity, and mortality.
+Typically, all fetuses of a multiple gestation deliver within a short interval; however, in selected cases, the preterm birth of one fetus may not require delivery of the other fetus(es).
+An extended time interval between births of siblings at a critical gestational age may improve neonatal survival and reduce morbidity from preterm birth.

 This topic will discuss selection of candidates for delayed-interval delivery and management of these pregnancies.
 Interpretation of available information is challenging because the evidence base consists of case reports, small case series, and literature reviews, but no randomized trials.
 Ascertainment bias is a significant problem as successful outcomes often are reported, while many unsuccessful cases go unreported.

 We discuss the option of delayed-interval delivery with patients when delivery of some fetuses of a multiple gestation is indicated because of maternal, obstetrical, or fetal factors and concurrent delivery of fetuses unaffected by these factors would likely result in their death or severe morbidity.
 This is a rare event and a complex clinical decision as it is difficult to objectively quantify and compare the potential risks and benefits for the various stakeholders.
 There are no high-quality data on which to select or exclude candidates for delayed-interval delivery and no generally accepted, published guidelines for selection of appropriate pregnancies.